jaimemartinezd/Brain_Tumor_CNN/README.md

 ---

+###  🗂️  Data Source

+The data used in this project comes from the [Brain Tumor Classification MRI dataset on Kaggle](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri).

+---

 ### ✏️ Author

 This project was developed by Jaime Martinez as a practice exercise in Computer Vision and Deep Learning.